Higher Education Act (HEA)

 State Authorization Reciprocity Agreement (SARA)

-St. John's College master's program is a candidate for accreditation by the Accreditation Commission for Education in Nursing
+St. John's College master's program is accredited by the Accreditation Commission for Education in Nursing

 3343 Peachtree Road NE, Suite 850